axiaoxin/my-vimrc/readme.md

 - auto remove whitespace which at the line tail and blank line at the latest
 - show content in terminal when exit the vim
 - open a file at the latest change position
-- auto check PEP8 format when read or write a python script
+- auto check syntax
-- one key to format python code with PEP8
+- one key to fix linter check
 - run python script with virtualenv if there is a `$VIRTUAL_ENV` (open script with virtualenv in terminal)
-- auto complete the code use <c-z>
+- auto complete the code
 - show git diff in vim
 - multiple cursors for editing
 - use tomorrow-night-bright color scheme